-'Filament or Edison bulbs have grown in popularity over recent years, as a reaction to the harsh and unflattering quality of most low energy lighting,' notes Merlin Wright, design director at British Standard by Plain English.
+'Filament or Edison bulbs have grown in popularity over recent years, as a reaction to the harsh and unflattering quality of most low energy lighting,' notes Adrian Bergman, design manager, British Standard by Plain English (opens in new tab).
 'Filament bulbs provide a warm light and look great with braided cables and vintage or industrial type fittings.'

 Use ceiling hooks to loop up cords to create your own kitchen island lighting design, and one that can be easily changed depending on whatever atmosphere you wish to create.

 An angular kitchen island lighting fitting can be the perfect addition to a modern kitchen.